FOREX-Yen hits 3-week low, sterling steps up ahead of BoE meeting

 If the government issued perpetual bonds directly to the BOJ, it could amount to the Bank funding government spending directly by printing new yen, for the first time shooting “helicopter money” directly at businesses and consumers.

-Another of Prime Minister Shinzo Abe’s advisers poured cold water on the idea in an interview with Reuters published after the Bloomberg story and government sources later outright denied perpetual bonds were being considered.
+Another of Prime Minister Shinzo Abe’s advisers poured cold water on the idea in an interview with Reuters published after the Bloomberg story.

 But with Abenomics widely considered to have failed so far, traders are wondering if the government and BOJ will come up with more radical monetary and fiscal stimulus measures soon.